Single skating: Falls and interruptions

-If the quality or tempo of the music the skater is using in their program is deficient, or if there is a stop or interruption in their music, no matter the reason, they must stop skating when they become aware of the problem or when signaled to stop by a skating official, whichever occurs first.
-If any problems with the music happen within 20 seconds after they have begun their program, the skater can choose to either restart their program or to continue from the point where they have stopped performing.
-If they decide to continue from the point where they stopped, they are continued to happen at that point onward, as well as their performance up to that point.
-If they decide to restart their program, they are judged from the beginning of their restart and what they had done previously must be disregarded.
-If the music interruption occurs more than 20 seconds after they have begun their program, or if it occurred during an element or at the entrance of an element, they must resume their program from the point of the interruption.
+If the quality or tempo of the music the skater is using in their program is deficient, or if there is a stop or interruption in their music, no matter the reason, skaters must stop skating when they become aware of the problem or when signaled to stop by a skating official, whichever occurs first.
+If any problems with the music happen within 20 seconds after they have begun their program, the skater can choose to either restart their program or continue from the point where they stopped performing.
+If they choose to continue from the point where they stopped, they are judged by that point onward, and their prior evaluation remains.
+If they decide to restart their program, they are judged from the beginning of their restart, and what they had done previously must be disregarded.
+If the music interruption occurs more than 20 seconds after they have begun their program, or if it occurs during an element or at the entrance of an element, they must resume their program from the point of the interruption.
 If the element was identified before the interruption, the element must be deleted from the list of performed elements, and the skater is allowed to repeat the element when they resume their program.
 No deductions are counted for interruptions due to music deficiencies.

+An interruption can also be caused by an "adverse condition", which is unrelated to the skaters and/or their equipment, such as lighting, ice condition, items thrown onto the ice, etc. If an adverse condition occurs, the skaters may stop and report it to the referee as soon as they become aware of the problem.
+They must also stop skating when the referee signals them to do so.
+Adverse conditions related to the competitors and their equipment that occur during their programs include injuries.
+Other adverse conditions related to them or their equipment include, but are not limited to, their laces coming undone or damage to their clothing or skates.
+At that point, competitors must stop when they are warned by the referee or they become aware of the problem, whichever comes first.

+When the problem is solved, skaters can continue from the point at which the interruption occurred, or if it occurred at the entrance to or during an element, immediately before the element.
+If the interruption caused by an adverse condition lasts over ten minutes, a second warm-up takes place.
+After the warm-up, the skaters must continue their program from the point at which it was interrupted, or if the interruption occurred at the entrance to or during the element, immediately before the element.
+No deductions are applied for interruptions unrelated to the competitors or their equipment.